civo/docs/content/docs/object-stores/create-an-object-store.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Creating an Object store
+# Creating an object store

 ## Prerequisite: Credentials

-Civo Object stores are accessed through the S3 API using specified credentials.
-If you have not yet [created an object store credential](./object-store-credentials), you will be prompted to do so when you first try to create an Object store.
+Civo object stores are accessed through the S3 API using specified credentials.
+If you have not yet [created an object store credential](./object-store-credentials), you will be prompted to do so when you first try to create an object store.

 ## Object store creation options